Editor’s note: Some offers on this page are no longer available through our site.

 I think the first step is identifying what you want out of your credit card.
 Do you just want cash back?
 Or do you want the ability to travel around the world in first or business class?
 Or do you want free hotel stays?
 You should pick your card depending on what you want.

 And be strategic.
-If you already have elite status with an airline, you may not get as much value out of the airline credit cards because you're already getting a lot of those perks.
+If you already have elite status with an airline, you may not get as much value out of the airline credit card because you’re already getting a lot of those perks.

 The great thing about credit cards is that you don’t have to choose just one.
 If you get a couple of different credit cards, you can leverage each one for their strengths.
 I travel around the world and eat out almost every night.
 So I like the Chase Sapphire Preferred card because it earns two points per dollar on all travel and dining.
 Plus, there are no foreign transaction fees.